SlapOS/slapos/stack/monitor/README.md

 - monitor-url-list: set list of Monitor Base URL of monitor sub-instances, if this is the root instance with at least one child.
 - cors-domains: the domain used by the monitor web interface.
 The default is: monitor.app.officejs.com.
 - username: monitor username, this should be the same in all sub-instances.
 Default is: admin.
 - password: monitor password, this should be the same in all sub-instances.
-Default is generated (${monitor-htpasswd:username}).
+Default is generated (${monitor-instance-parameter:username}).
 - instance-configuration: instance custom information or configuration to show in monitor web interface.
 There is many possibility: raw CONFIG_KEY VALUE => non editable configuration, ie: raw monitor-password resqdsdsd34 file CONFIG_KEY PATH_TO_RESULT_FILE => editable configuration.